-PRINCIPAL THEME: Residences SUB-THEME: Brick house, double fronted, single storey ORIGINAL OWNER: John Thomas Roberts LOCAL/PRECINCT CHARACTER: AUTHENTICITY Precinct Character (similar to adjacent, 90% + original contributes to overall character of the precinct) BUILDING TYPE: Brick house, double fronted, single storey ORIGINAL RESIDENTIAL Private residence USE TYPE: ARCHITECTURAL STYLE: Victorian PRINCIPAL MATERIAL: Brick bracketed with small rectangular vermiculated panels between.
+PRINCIPAL THEME: Residences

+SUB-THEME: Brick house, double fronted, single storey

+ORIGINAL OWNER: John Thomas Roberts

+LOCAL/PRECINCT CHARACTER: AUTHENTICITY Precinct Character (similar to adjacent, 90% + original

+BUILDING TYPE: Brick house, double fronted, single storey

+ARCHITECTURAL STYLE: Victorian PRINCIPAL MATERIAL: Brick

+This double-fronted single-storey house is constructed from rendered brick, and has a high-pitched hipped roof covered with corrugated iron.
+The walls have quoins with vermiculated rustication and the eaves are bracketed with small rectangular vermiculated panels between.
 On each side of the central panelled front door are three-light sash windows with narrow side lights.
 The verandah appears to retain its original hipped roof form, but the posts have been replaced with relatively recent mild steel posts.
 There is a sympathetic front picket fence and gate, probably not original.